aerogear-attic/aerogear-testing-tools/unifiedpush-test-extension/README.md

 This command will create a war file and remove `persistence.xml` file from the keycloak dependency jar.

-Afterwards you will find `unifiedpush-test-extension.war` file in the `target/` directory.
+Afterwards you will find `unifiedpush-test-extension-server.war` file in the `unifiedpush-test-extension-server/target` directory.

 ## How to deploy

 ### WildFly, AS or EAP

-Simply copy the `unifiedpush-test-extension.war` file into `$JBOSS_HOME/standalone/deployments/` directory.
+Simply copy the `unifiedpush-test-extension-server.war` file into `$JBOSS_HOME/standalone/deployments/` directory.

 ### Openshift

-Deployment to OpenShift can be done either directly using `sftp` or by pushing into the git repository.
+Deployment to OpenShift can be done either directly using `sftp` or by pushing into the git repository or via cli tool `upte`.

 * #### SFTP upload
   Connect to your application and upload the `unifiedpush-test-extension.war` file into `~/ag-push/`